christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 # Introduction

-<a href="https://www.neelnanda.io/mechanistic-interpretability/quickstart" title="www.neelnanda.io" rel="nofollow">Mechanistic interpretability</a> gives us a way to reverse engineer the internal workings of neural networks, turning the representations they learn into understandable algorithms.
+<a href="https://arxiv.org/pdf/2407.02646" title="arxiv" rel="nofollow">Mechanistic interpretability</a> gives us a way to reverse engineer the internal workings of neural networks, turning the representations they learn into understandable algorithms.
 This helps us trace which parts of the model matter for a given task and decompose paths within the model into interpretable components.

 With my current focus on transformer-based LLMs, theory of mind (ToM), and mechanistic interpretability, I've been wrestling with many core questions: